Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 Bring women in, see what they’ll do.

 Black Christmas contains a similar moment.
 A nod to Mean Girls, Riley, Kris, Marty and Jesse (Brittany O’Grady) take to the stage during the talent show to perform a holiday standard.
-Instead of the traditional “Up on the Housetop,” the women rework the lyrics into rapist callout called “Up in the Frat House.”
-Riley’s own abuser Brian Huntley creeps through the crowd – and initially, Riley struggles to catch her breath, the trauma resurfacing in polaroid flashes, but she soon recovers.
+Instead of the traditional “Up on the Housetop,” the women rework the lyrics into a rapist callout called “Up in the Frat House.”
+Riley’s abuser Brian Huntley creeps through the crowd – and initially, Riley struggles to catch her breath, the trauma resurfacing in polaroid flashes, but she soon recovers.
 In a moment of declaration, she steps up to the mic to deliver her refrain.
 The performance becomes a turning point for not only Riley but the collective sisterhood.

 They sing: